UNINETTSigma2/documentation/newjobs/job_scripts.md

 parameters on the same line.
 If a parameter is specified both on the command line and in the job script, the parameter specified on the command line takes precedence.
 The `#SBATCH` lines must precede any commands in the script.

-Which parameters are allowed or compulsory depends the job type.
-One parameter must be present in any job:
+Which parameters are allowed or required depends the job type and cluster, but two parameters must be present in (almost) any job:

-`--account`, which specifies the *project* the job will run in.
+- `--account`, which specifies the *project* the job will run in.
+  Required by all jobs.
+- `--walltime`, which specifies how long a job should be allowed to run.
+If it has not finished within that time, it will be cancelled.
+  Required by all jobs except *optimist* jobs, where it is forbidden.

 The other parameters will be described in the sub pages for each cluster.

 It is recommended to start the commands to set up the environment with